Analysing end of year outcome data

 (`stat_boxplot()`).

-Monotonic PAT-rating relationship confirms that teacher ratings carry information about the same latent construct.
-The overlap sample (~520 students) is sufficient for calibration but not large — small changes to this sample (e.g., excluding a school) can shift prevalence materially.
-See Section 4, Stage 2.
+The monotonic PAT-rating relationship confirms that teacher ratings carry information about the same outcome construct.
+The overlap sample (~520 students) is sufficient for calibration, but not large enough to treat every subgroup estimate as highly stable.

 Missingness Mechanism Analysis